 Can you cook chicken on a griddle?

-Barbecued chicken wings is a particular cookout favourite for many families, and griddled chicken (fillet, wings, or any other pieces) is a far more flavorful take on the grilled classic.
+Barbecued chicken wings are a particular cookout favorite for many families, and griddled chicken (fillet, wings, or any other pieces) is a far more flavorful take on the grilled classic.
 What separates chicken (and white meat in general) from red meats is its healthier value.
 Not only is it low in fat, but also rich in lean protein, iron, and vitamins (primarily A and D).
-Preparing chicken on a griddle takes only little amounts of seasoning (preferably olive oil) but it also needs your constant attention.
+Preparing chicken on a griddle takes only a little amount of seasoning (preferably olive oil) but it also needs your constant attention.
 Though it doesn’t really produce burning fat when cooked, it still has to be turned regularly if you don’t want to scorch it.
-Chicken meat is dry and tender, so it has to be grilled evenly and seasoned for more flavour without being overwhelmed by it.
+Chicken meat is dry and tender, so it has to be grilled evenly and seasoned for more flavor without being overwhelmed by it.

 How do you cook hamburgers on a griddle?

 There are hundreds of hamburger recipes out there, from traditional to highly experimental and extra-flavorful.
 However, if you haven’t made burgers on a griddle before, it may be smarter to try out a simple yet classy recipe for four portions.

 - Find a conveniently large bowl for mixing the ingredients.
 Mix ground beef with finely chopped onion and egg together.
 It’s better to do it with your hands instead of tools—this way you will be able to tell when the mixture is evenly distributed;

 - Once the mix is ready, divide it into four parts (this will become four separate burgers).
 It might help to do it with wet hands, otherwise, the beef will keep sticking;